drohmer/cgp_examples/README.md

 * [Examples Website](https://imagecomputing.net/cgp/documentation/07_examples/index.html)

+This repository describes a set of code examples for the [CGP Library](https://imagecomputing.net/cgp/).

 ## Download

 _Please don't use the Download function from github, you won't have the cgp library included._